 This method is known as split testing or A/B testing.
 It allows you to measure and compare the conversion rate of any changes you make to your site.
 At the same time, it stops you from making permanent changes before you are sure that those are increasing your sales.

 If you want to conduct A/B testing, make sure your results are statistically significant.
 You want to reach at least a statistical significance of 90-95%.
-You can test this upfront with the A/B testing calculator from SurveyMonkey.
+You can test your results with my free A/B testing calculator.

 2. Use High-Quality Images